Get A Restful Night’s Sleep

 Sleep Apnea Treatments

 Sleep apnea is one of the most common sleep disorders in America.
 Millions of people suffer from apnea and many are not even aware that they have the condition.
 Sleep apnea can cause poor quality sleep, and its long-term effects include a higher risk of heart attack and stroke.
-At St. Clair Tooth Co., Dr. Cassleman can help you get the treatment you need for a restful night’s sleep and ensure that this common condition does not interfere with your life.
+At St. Clair Tooth Co., Dr. Cassleman can help you get the treatment you need for a restful night’s sleep in St. Clair Shores and ensure that this common condition does not interfere with your life.

 Understanding The Basics